muhumuzab/MyDiary-API-v2/README.md

 4. Install requirements - pip3 install requirements.txt
 6. Navigate to the project root and run the app.py file - type 'python run.py'

+# Setting up the database

+1. Open up postgres console.
+2. CREATE DATABASE 'database_name';
+3. CREATE USER 'username' WITH PASSWORD 'password';
+4. GRANT ALL PRIVILEGES ON DATABASE 'database_name' TO 'username';
+5. Go to config.py file and set USER,PASSWORD,DATABASE_NAME and HOS

 # Testing

 1. Install nosetests - pip install nosetests
 2. Navigate to the root folder of the project.
 3. Open terminal and run nosetests - All tests should be passing.